Friend’s of Padre Steve’s World,

 Limitations on equipment as well as fuel were not the only challenges that the Germans faced.
-The US V Corps launched an attack on the Roer River Dams just before the offensive making it necessary for the Germans to divert 6th SS Panzer Army infantry divisions and Jagdpanzer units to be used by 6th SS Panzer Army.
+The US V Corps launched an attack on the Roer River Dams just before the offensive making it necessary for the Germans to divert some of the 6th SS Panzer Army’s infantry divisions and Jagdpanzer units to be used by 6th SS Panzer Army away from the offensive.
 One regiment of 3rd Parachute Division and over half of a second division could not take part in the initial 6th Panzer Army attack.
 Likewise some Jagdpanzer and Sturmgeschutzen units did not arrive until three days after the offensive began.[xxvi]

 Allied Response: Before the Battle